shkolnick-kun/bugurtos/doc/GettingStartedEN.md

 conditionals.
 A signal contains a conditional and a mutex.

 Here are signal tools, provided by **native** lib:

+######WARNING!!!
+Signals in bugurtos native API have poor design leading to event leaks!!!
+Use Conditionals and Semaphores instead!!!

 ```C
 #include <native.h>